alexdesousa/alexdesousa.github.io/_posts/2026-04-30-building-planck-context-is-the-real-problem.md

 request and only compute the KV-cache pairs for the new tokens.
 This is the **prefix cache**.

 As long as the cached prefix hasn't expired, you pay to compute it exactly once, then reuse it across every subsequent turn for a fraction of the cost.
+If the prefix cache is invalidated and you send even a short message, **you'll pay for the whole conversation again!**

 > **Note**: For local models, the prefix cache also exists.
 In this case, the payment is
 > waiting for computing the KV-cache of the whole conversation before actually outputting